peschelgroup/LivestockCV/docs/source/Face Detection.rst

      print(str(err))

 ..
 Warning::
-   Make sure to check your privacy settings as you'll likely need to grant permission
+   Make sure to check your privacy settings as you'll likely need to grant permission for access to your webcam

 Results:
 --------